johnniecosmos/Citizen-Cosmos/community/A list of mentioned projects.md

 - [HyperLedger](https://www.hyperledger.org/): Hyperledger is an open source community focused on developing a suite of stable frameworks, tools and libraries for enterprise-grade blockchain deployments.
 - [IBC (Inter Blockchain Communication Protocol)](https://cosmos.network/ibc): Connecting blockchains is at the heart of interoperability.
 - [NuCypher](https://www.nucypher.com/): Cryptographic Infrastructure for Privacy-Preserving Application.
 - [Enigma](https://www.enigma.co/): Enigma builds and supports groundbreaking privacy-focused technologies and networks.
-They are core contributors to the [Secret Network](https://www.scrt.network), a unique blockchain-based network where computations can be performed on encrypted data.
+- [Secret Network](https://www.scrt.network): a unique blockchain-based network where computations can be performed on encrypted data.
 - [Oasis Labs](https://www.oasislabs.com/): Oasis Labs is all-in-one tool for controlling and sharing data.
 - [CosmWasm](https://cosmwasm.com/): Build your robust dApps on secure, multi-chain smart contract.
 - [Metamask](https://metamask.io/): A crypto wallet & gateway to blockchain apps.